RichardLee0211/CS220Arch_Prakash/README.md

 when I do git status in submodule, it shows submodule isn't on any branch, but on detached HEAD

-is there a way to push all the commits to upstreams ??
+is there a way to push all the commits to upstreams ?:
+Yes, there.
+And now I understand this. git push --recurse-submodule=on-demand or git config push.recurseSubmodules on-demand

 when local edit and upstream edit have conflicts, merge them and for now, leave "branch&submodule" problem alone

 ## content
+### labs
 Lab0        git
 Lab1        git CONTINUE
+...
+### Assginments
+F17-A12-RichardLee0211          mini-shell
+F17-A10-RichardLee0211          macros rotate bt
+...

+### projects
+F17-P1-RichardLee0211           poker
+F17-P2-RichardLee0211           parse database, student and courses proj3                           bomb2.0
+F17-P4-RichardLee0211           virtual memory, page